-I recently heard about a new Alzheimer's treatment, a nose spray containing insulin.
+I recently heard about a nose spray containing insulin as a possible future treatment for Alzheimer's disease.
 How does it work and is there an Alzheimer's nose spray available?

 Insulin — a hormone that helps regulate your blood sugar — appears to play a role in normal memory processes.
 Insulin irregularities may contribute to cognitive and brain changes associated with Alzheimer's disease.